 - Use cold tap water for drinking and cooking

-- Avoid using home remedies (such as arzacon, greta, pay-loo-ah, or litargirio) and cosmetics (such as kohl or alkohl) that contain lead
+- Avoid using home remedies (such as arzacon, greta, pay-loo-ah, or litargirio) and cosmetics (such as kohl) that contain lead

 - Certain candies, such as tamarindo candy jam products from Mexico, may contain high levels of lead in the wrapper or stick.
 Be cautious when providing imported candies to children